 What a nice change from the regular four types of sandwiches!
 Don’t the dishes just look yummy??

-As well as the abundance of savoury goodies on the afternoon tea, there was an array of sweet treats for us to try.
+As well as the abundance of savoury goodies on the quirky afternoon tea, there was an array of sweet treats for us to try.
 I have to admit though that we could not eat everything and had to take a few of these goodies home with us.
 The waitress gave us a few bits of tinfoil to safely wrap them up!

-The treats that were included on the picnic bench were; the traditional scone with cream, rice crispies squares, meringue, strawberry fondue with shortbread, cupcakes and mini milk bottles filled with hot chocolate.
+The treats included on the picnic bench were; the traditional scone with cream, rice crispies squares, meringue, strawberry fondue with shortbread, cupcakes and mini milk bottles filled with hot chocolate.
 How scrummy do they look?

 The scones were nice but missing jam, which is a definite must for a scone is it not?
 I am also not that fussed about cream, so I had to remove some of this as I found it too rich.